daphnedanaraj/bellabeat/README.md

 ## Act

-Based on the recommendations, the Bellabeat will be able to better market their products and improve user engagement.
+Based on the recommendations, the Bellabeat team will be able to better market their products and improve user engagement.